pubnub/arduino/README.md

 a bug in Debian's version of Arduino pertaining the DNS code.
 Try using an IP address as origin and/or upgrading your Arduino package.

-* We assume that server replies always use Transfer-encoding: chunked;
-adding auto-detection would be straightforward if that ever changes.
-Adding support for multiple chunks is going to be possible, not so trivial though if we are to shield the user application from chunked encoding.
-Note that /history still uses non-chunked encoding.

 * The optional timeout parameter allows you to specify a timeout period after which the subscribe call shall be retried.
 Note that this timeout is applied only for reading response, not for